angelomarlopez/ArchitectTemplate/README.md

 # ArchitectTemplate

 ## Description
 This application is designed to be a frontend clone of the w3schools template - Architect Template.
-This application was created using HTML, CSS, and JavaScript.
+This application was created using HTML and CSS.

 ## Screenshot of Application
 ![Screenshot](homepage-architect.png)